-Style Guide to uniting our voices for metabolic health
+Style Guide to unite advocacy for metabolic health

 Welcome new team members!
-Many of you encourage using one voice for .
+Many of you encourage using one voice for metabolic health.
 Below are suggestions from your fellow clinicians, scientists and professionals.
 See our Communication Guide as well.
 We’d love to hear what is working for you!

 Team roles & introductions –

 - Sharing success stories and evidence-based medicine are very powerful.

 - Google rewards medical sites that have a writer and an appropriately-credentialed fact checker for each post.
 Team up with others with similar interests.
 Goal for each post to list a clinician fact checker.

 - Also, one of our editors proofread everything before publishing.

 Metabolic Multiplier website –